U.S. Bancorp (NYSE:USB) Releases Earnings Results, Misses Expectations By $0.09 EPS

-U.S. Bancorp (NYSE:USB – Get Rating) announced its quarterly earnings data on Wednesday.
-The financial services provider reported $1.04 earnings per share for the quarter, missing analysts’ consensus estimates of $1.13 by ($0.09), RTT News reports.
-U.S. Bancorp had a net margin of 21.26% and a return on equity of 16.13%.
-The firm had revenue of $7.18 billion during the quarter, compared to analyst estimates of $7.14 billion.
-During the same quarter in the previous year, the business posted $0.99 earnings per share.
-U.S. Bancorp’s revenue for the quarter was up 28.2% compared to the same quarter last year.
+U.S. Bancorp (NYSE:USB – Get Rating) released its earnings results on Wednesday.
+The financial services provider reported $1.04 EPS for the quarter, missing analysts’ consensus estimates of $1.13 by ($0.09), RTT News reports.
+The company had revenue of $7.18 billion for the quarter, compared to analysts’ expectations of $7.14 billion.
+U.S. Bancorp had a return on equity of 16.13% and a net margin of 21.26%.
+The firm’s revenue for the quarter was up 28.2% on a year-over-year basis.
+During the same period in the prior year, the firm earned $0.99 EPS.
 U.S. Bancorp updated its FY 2023 guidance to EPS and its Q2 2023 guidance to EPS.

-The company also recently announced a quarterly dividend, which was paid on Monday, April 17th.
-Stockholders of record on Friday, March 31st were issued a $0.48 dividend.
-This represents a $1.92 annualized dividend and a dividend yield of 5.73%.
-The ex-dividend date of this dividend was Thursday, March 30th.
-U.S. Bancorp’s payout ratio is 51.75%.
+The firm also recently announced a quarterly dividend, which was paid on Monday, April 17th.
+Shareholders of record on Friday, March 31st were issued a dividend of $0.48 per share.
+The ex-dividend date was Thursday, March 30th.
+This represents a $1.92 dividend on an annualized basis and a yield of 5.73%.
+U.S. Bancorp’s dividend payout ratio (DPR) is presently 51.75%.

 U.S. Bancorp operates as a bank holding company, which offers financial services including lending and depository services, cash management, foreign exchange and trust and investment management.
 The firm also offers mortgage, refinance, auto, boat and RV loans, credit lines, credit card services, merchant, bank, checking and savings accounts, debit cards, online and mobile banking, ATM processing, mortgage banking, insurance, brokerage and leasing services.